stgering/p2/Report.md

 # Results

 As can be seen from the plot, the the agent is able to receive an average reward over 30, whereas the average was carried out over all 20 agents and over a time window of 100 episodes.
-The target was reached after 124 epsiodes.
+The target was reached after **124 epsiodes**.

 The reward plot shows in particular a quite smooth evolution of the scores, or in other words a stable learning of the agent.
 This is probably due to
 + the smoothing effects of agents exploring